Tsawwassen/hme/README.md

 - - Merge worked perfectly!!

 ## 01/28/202
-- Have an updated WW export, need to get inventory function working with it
+- DONE - Have an updated WW export, need to get inventory function working with it
-- Need to clean up my test data folder
+- DONE - Need to clean up my test data folder
-- inventory export report function isn't working for cells with special characters.
+- DONE - inventory export report function isn't working for cells with special characters.
 Need to use Papa.unparse (I think)
 - Create a download template function for shelf labels
 - - Need to check if the upload function uses Papa.parse so that it handles special characters